Why Wet Brining Isn’t Ideal for Chicken Thighs

 If I were to estimate, I’d say it’s about a pinch or two per side.

-If you’re heavy handed – I’d suggest investing in some Diamond Crystal Kosher salt as it’s more forgiving.
-This is due to the fact that it’s less dense than say Morton’s Kosher salt.
+If you’re heavy handed – I’d suggest investing in some Diamond Crystal Kosher salt as it’s more forgiving due to being less dense.

 4. Once all surfaces are salted, place the now salted chicken thighs on top of the wire rack.

-6. With chicken thighs I like to dry brine for at least 12 hours but overnight is ideal (usually 16+ hours).
+6. Dry brine Like this for at least 2 hours but overnight is ideal (usually 16+ hours).

 Here’s the skin the next day: